 We would confidently bring this wine to serious Napa Cab or Bordeaux drinkers and have them taste it blind.

 Brkić, Mjesećar, Žilavka, 2013 (Western Herzegovina, Bosnia-Herzegovina)

 We visited this boutique producer and were lucky that time was on our side.
-He makes only one barrel of this wine in good years and each bottle is individually numbered.
+He makes only one barrel of this wine in good years.

 This wine by Brkić is called Mjesečar, which means “moonwalker”.
 Made from an indigenous grape called Žilavka, it is a biodynanamic wine that was fermented, aged sur lie, and left for 9 months on the skins in Bosnian oak barrel.
 No added sulfite and bottled without filtration.
 The label design aptly represents how this wine is made–in accordance to the lunar calendar.

 “Mjeseċąr feels pure and fresh to the end.” – Simon Woolf

 This is a blend of Cabernet Sauvignon, Merlot, Teran, and Refošk.
 We first heard about this producer on Gary Vaynerchuk’s Wine Library TV.
 The proprietor Giorgio Clai is considered by many to be “the godfather of Istria”.
 We visited the winery with our wine-loving Croatian friend; when he drank this wine for the first time, he said, “Fucking Clai, I don’t want to spend so much money on wine.
 But this is so good, I want it all the time.”

 We’ve drunk three more bottles of this wine since our winery visit, and each new bottle managed to emerge like a victorious new variety clone—always enchanting and surprising.
 And somewhat always better than the previous bottle; that’s a huge feat.